What is the NIH External Active Directory?

 The NIH External Directory is where a separate account is created for each outside NIH collaborator.
 This option (NIH External account creation) for collaboration is short-term until the collaboratorís institution/university/college has integrated their directory with NIHís Federated Identity solution.

 NIH External (nihext.nih.gov) is a Microsoft Windows 2008 Active Directory Forest.
 There is a trust between nihext.nih.gov and nih.gov.
 This allows nihext.nih.gov AD accounts to authenticate and belong to nih.gov groups for authorization.
 The NIH External accounts will not be mail enabled.
 NIH External will follow nih.gov AD data content management standards.
-NIH External will follow nih.gov password complexity requirements, however a shorter 60 days password expiration policy will be enforced.
+NIH External will follow nih.gov password complexity requirements.

 The Institute wanting to use NIH External will contact CIT and provide information for completing an SLA.
 The Institute must provide a project name and a project manager.
 The project manager will need to assign a Registration Authority (RA) to verify the identity of an individual before creating an account for that individual in the NIH external domain. †The RA may be within the IC or a designated official within the partnering institution (e.g., University). †NIH External provides a level 2 authentication credential as defined by NIST Special Publication (SP) 800-63: Electronic Authentication Guideline.† The identity proofing procedures that must be followed by the RA to meet level 2 requirements are defined in Section 7.2.1: †Registration and Identity Proofing Requirements of SP 800-63.† The project manager is response for ensuring that these requirements are met.† CIT will periodically audit RA procedures.† Failure to meet SP 800-63 requirements could result in having all individuals that were identity proofed by a non-compliant RA removed from NIH external.